Perth Glory FC: Decline (2020–present)

 Zadkovich departed the club at the end of the 2022–23 season.
 Former manager Kenny Lowe took charge of the club on an interim basis, overseeing the friendly against West Ham United and Australia Cup play-off against Macarthur in July 2023.
 In July 2023, Tony Sage stepped down as chairman of the club.
 The club was issued a breach notice & Sage was stripped of the license due to financial turmoil that included requiring loans from the central administration of the league to pay staff & player wages.
 On 3 August 2023, Perth Glory announced Alen Stajcic as the club's new manager.
 On 17 October 2023, Robert Brij was announced as the new owner of the club.
 However, on 13 November 2023, the sale was terminated, leaving the club without an owner to start the new season.
 On 16 February 2024, the Pelligra Group was named the new owner of the club.
 The 2023–24 season went poorly overall, with the club finishing last for the second time in three seasons.
 Adam Taggart won the Golden Boot, finishing the season with 20 goals scored.
 On 25 June 2024, after one season at the club, the club announced Stajcic's departure.

 On 28 June 2024, David Zdrilic was announced as the club's new head coach, following a stint as assistant at Sydney FC.
 Zdrilic's first competitive game in charge was an Australia Cup play-off match against Brisbane Roar in Darwin.
-Perth emerged 2–4 victors, securing a spot in the competition's round of 32, with their first win in the competition since 2016.However, the 2024-25 A-League season would result in the club finishing last on the table for the third time in four seasons.
+Perth emerged 2–4 victors, securing a spot in the competition's round of 32, with their first win in the competition since 2016.
+However, the 2024–25 A-League season would result in the club finishing last on the table for the third time in four seasons.

+On 28 October 2025, the club announced that Zdrilic was relieved of his duties and that Adam Griffiths would take over as interim head coach.
+In December, after winning 3 out of 5 matches and taking the team up from 12th place to 5th place, The West Australian reported that Griffiths was to be appointed full-time coach.
+On 16 December, the club confirmed Griffiths as full-time coach until the end of the 2025–26 A-League season, with the option to extend.